quarkus-qe/quarkus-test-suite/README.md

 Checks that the application can read configuration from a ConfigMap and a Secret.
 The ConfigMap/Secret is exposed by mounting it into the container file system or the Kubernetes API server.

+### `lifecycle-application`
+Verifies lifecycle application features like `@QuarkusMain` and `@CommandLineArguments`.
+Also ensures maven profile activation with properties and additional repository definition propagation into Quarkus maven plugin.

 ### `properties`

 Module that covers the runtime configuration to ensure the changes take effect.
 The configuration that is covered is: